adamcooke/staytus/README.md

 **A comprehensive tutorial about how to install Staytus [available here](https://atech.blog/atech/install-staytus-tutorial) on the [aTech Media blog](https://atech.blog).**

-Alternativly, these basic instructions will get you up and running:
+Alternatively, these basic instructions will get you up and running:

 Before start, you'll need to create a new MySQL database: